a-type/website/src/pages/blog/lofi-sync.md

 When a client connects to the server after being offline, it might have some operations that it created offline it wants to tell the server about.
 Likewise, the server probably has quite a few operations from other clients which were created while the client was offline.

 So the client and server do a synchronization dance.
 The dance includes 3 steps.
-The shape of each message in this exchange can be found in detail in `@lofi/common/src/protocol.ts`.

 #### Sync 1: The client introduces itself